AdobeDocs/journey-optimizer.en/help/using/action/marketo-engage.md

 ## Using the action {#engage-using}

 * Drag the custom action onto the journey canvas.
-(See how to use a custom action / link)
-* In Request parameters, click Edit for each of the parameters with dynamic values that you have configured in the payload.
+* In the **Request parameters** section, click Edit for each of the parameters with dynamic values that you have configured in the payload.

 ![](assets/engage-use-canvas.png){width="70%" align="left"}